 -- Cristina Mato

-I have been working with clay since 2010, attending pottery courses at Escuela Municipal de Artes Plásticas y Escénicas de Oviedo, Spain.
-I have taken part in several individual and collective exhibitions.
+I started to be interested in ceramics in 2010, and for my training I attended pottery courses at Escuela Municipal de Artes Plásticas y Escénicas de Oviedo, Spain.
+Since 2015 I have taken part in several individual and collective exhibitions.

 Finalist at 10th El Vendrell International Ceramics Biennale, El Vendrell, Tarragona, October 2019

-4th Cluj International Ceramics Biennale, Cuj-Napoca, Romania, October 2019
+4th Cluj International Ceramics Biennale, Cluj-Napoca, Romania, October 2019

 Finalist at 19 Biennal de Cerámica d’Esplugues Algelina Alós, Barcelona, October 2018